adamsanghera/DSMaterials/prompt.md

 1. The monolithic web application is now split into several services, with a *stateless* web server and *at least one* backend service, which persists data and communicates with the stateless web server via gRPC.
 1. The backend service(s) are now stateless, persisting their state in a raft, replicated data store.

+These segments are due November 13th, November 27th, and December 6th, respectively.

 \newpage

 ## Stage 1